 - A new option -nomp is available which disables the -mp option that is enabled by default for linking. - Behavior of the -tp flags and -m32/-m64 flags without a bit-length suffix.
 These flags now use the current bit width rather than defaulting to 32-bit. - Enhanced error checks for mixing 32-bit and 64-bit targets, multiple 32-bit targets, and whether the 32-bit or 64-bit compilers are not installed. - Added support for PTXAS informational messages.
-Use -Mcuda=ptxinfo to show PTXAS informational messages during compilation. - Added support for the CUDA 3.2 toolkit. - The PGPROF option -text has been disabled in this release.
+To add -Mcuda=ptxinfo to the compilation line and show PTXAS informational messages during compilation, use the property: Fortran | Language | CUDA Fortran Keep PTXAS. - Added support for the CUDA 3.2 Toolkit. - The PGPROF option -text has been disabled in this release.
 It may be re-enabled in a future release.